mattldawson/dts/docs/integration/index.md

 The guidance we present here is not intended to be prescriptive.
-We provide suggestions and examples of technical components to illustrate how your organization can integrate a database with the DTS, but in actuality the DTS is very flexible and can accommodate various implementations.
+We provide suggestions and examples of technical components to illustrate how your organization can integrate a database with the DTS, but in actuality the DTS is designed to be flexible and can accommodate various implementations.
 For example, we may be able to adapt existing capabilities for DTS integration in certain situations.

 ## Overview

 The DTS provides a file transfer capability whose organizational unit is **individual files**.
 We're not in the business of telling researchers how to do their jobs, and everyone in the business knows how to use a filesystem.
+If your organization's data is stored directly in a database and not as files, the DTS team can work with you to find the most appropriate way to write data to files upon request for transfer.

 If you're reading this, you're probably interested in making your data available to the DTS, and/or being able to receive data from other participating